WebSpellChecker/wproofreader-ckeditor5/README.md

 In order to use WProofreader plugin for CKEditor 5, you have to purchase a license accordingly.
 You can find more about that on our website on the [pricing plan page](https://webspellchecker.com/pricing/) or by contacting our [sales team](https://webspellchecker.com/contact-us/).

 You can start with an evaluation license first and see how the product works.
 [Request a free trial here](https://webspellchecker.com/free-trial/).

-## Terms of Service

-If you are choosing the Cloud-based version of WProofreader, please refer to [Terms of Service](https://webspellchecker.com/legal/terms-of-service/).

-## Software License Agreement

-If you are looking for a self-hosted license of WProofreader Server, please check here the complete [terms and conditions](https://docs.webspellchecker.net/display/Legal/WebSpellChecker+Software+License+Agreement) for downloading, installing and using the Server version of the WebSpellChecker software.